linode/docs/docs/websites/nginx/install-nginx-and-a-startssl-certificate-on-debian-8-jessie.md

 <hr>

 This guide will show you how to install the latest stable version of nginx on Debian Jessie.
 It will also deploy a free SSL certificate from StartSSL that, when combined with our guide on [SSL and TLS deployment best practices](/docs/websites/nginx/nginx-ssl-and-tls-deployment-best-practices), will get you an "A+" grade on the [Qualys SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/).
-In this guide, we are going to configure nginx to prefer strong server-side cipher suites, and disable the vulnerable SSLv2 and SSLv3 protocols.
+In this guide we are going to configure nginx to prefer strong server-side cipher suites and disable the vulnerable SSLv2 and SSLv3 protocols.

 ## Before You Begin